friedger/info_tokens/docs/3bot_app.md

 ## Social

-<a id='social'><a>
+<a id='social'></a>

-In social tab you can join to our My Space social network, get actual news from official pages of ThreeFold.
-Actually you can create your own My Space page for your own community.
+In social tab you can join to our FreeFlow network, get actual news from official pages of ThreeFold communities.
+You can also create your own communities.
+Home page contains links to the specific ThreeFold communities.

 ![](img/3But_social.jpg)

-To choose My Space that you wanna to read tap "My Spaces" -> and choose My Space Page ftom list you wanna to check
+You can find available circles by pressing "My Spaces" -> and start typing a name or select from the proposed list.

 ## Support

-<a id='support'><a>
+<a id='support'></a>

-Here you can write to our support specialists to solve your problems with 3Bot Connect App.
-Just write a message.
+Here you can receive support on any questions related to the ThreeFold Network.

 ## Settings

-<a id='settings'><a>
+<a id='settings'></a>

-In that tab you can check your Secret Phrase ( by tapping to appropriate line ), change your pin code or remove your account in Advanced Settings tab
+In that tab you can check your Secret Phrase, change your pin code or remove your account in Advanced Settings tab.